 Apple made significant strides with the camera performance on the iPhone 12, although that was largely due to its computational photography; the hardware itself remained largely unchanged on all but the iPhone 12 Pro Max.

 Look for that to potentially change with the iPhone 13, with rumors of the sensor-shift image stabilization from the iPhone 12 Pro Max trickling down to the rest of the lineup.
 That alone would be a big move as it allows Apple to leverage more of its newfound computational photography prowess.

 For iPhone fans looking longingly at the massive 10x optical and 100x digital zoom capabilities of the Galaxy S21 Ultra, there have also been rumors of Apple looking into folding/periscope camera suppliers, including Samsung itself.
 Apple presently sticks to a fairly modest zoom, exclusively on the Pro models, that is more akin to a portrait lens than a true telephoto.
-We are most likely a year or two away from these efforts coming to fruition though.
+Patently Apple recently spotted a new patent granted to Apple for a folded or periscope zoom lens adding further support that this is coming, but it is likely a year or two away still.

 Kuo also claims that the iPhone 13 Pro Max may be alone in getting an improved main wide-angle sensor, dropping to an unbelievably low f/1.5 from the already impressive f/1.6 sensor in the iPhone 12 lineup.

 iPhone 13 display

 Display improvements are perhaps the most significant change we are expecting from the iPhone 13 as Apple has sat out of the high refresh rate race so far while most Android flagships moved to 90Hz or 120Hz panels over the last couple of years.